 - There is a setting where an Rcopia Admin may turn off the Signature Password so that there is no need for providers to enter the signature password.

-If you would like to reset your signature password please do the following: 1) Within iPrescribe app, go to menu --> settings --> signature password.
+If you would like to reset your signature password at any time please do the following: 1) Within iPrescribe app, go to menu --> settings --> signature password.
 2) Enter your current login password and you can create a new signature password.

 Note: If you have any issues, please open a help desk ticket within https://help.drfirst.com/hc/en-us.